Original Air Date: November 6, 1959

 Director: Mitchell Leisen

-Walter Bedeker (played by David Wayne) is a fearful man who spends his days in bed, bossing around his wife.
+Walter Bedeker (played by David Wayne) is a fearful man who spends his days in bed, bossing around his wife, terrified of contracting various diseases.
 We first encounter his disagreeable personality as he yells at a doctor, calling him a “quack.”
-Walter is a hypochondriac, believing even a slight breeze through a window might kill him.
-When his wife leaves the room, a strange overweight man appears named “Mr. Cadwallader” (a name that bears similarity to a 7th century king), or at least that is the name he goes by today.
+Walter is a hypochondriac, believing even the slightest breeze through a window might kill him.
+When his wife leaves the room, a strange overweight man appears beside his bed named “Mr. Cadwallader” (a name that bears striking similarity to a 7th century Welsh king), or at least that is the name he goes by today.
 He is the personification of the devil (played by Thomas Gomez).

 Mr. Cadwallader offers Walter Bedeker the opportunity to become immortal in exchange for his soul.
-Water, being a vain man, makes one condition – that he not age like a “prune.”
-The devil laughs as they sign the agreement, and even the devil comments on how warm Walter Bedeker keeps his room!
-The one opportunity to void the agreement is to summon the devil and Walter will be killed.
+Walter, being a vain man, makes one condition –that he not age like a “prune.”
+The devil laughs and agrees as they sign the compact.
+Notably, even the devil, who typically dwells in a very hot climate, comments on how warm Walter Bedeker keeps his room!
+The one opportunity to nullify the agreement is an “escape clause” wherein Walter may summon the devil to kill him.

-Immediately, Walter begins a series of dangerous and escalating activities.
+Immediately, Walter begins a series of dangerous and escalating activities to test his newfound immortality.
 He burns his hands on a heater, breaks open his window, throws himself in front of a train and so on.
-He begins collecting insurance checks for his many accidents in a fraud scheme, but he quickly grows bored so he tells his wife he will throw himself off the roof of his apartment building.
-In terror she follows him to the roof and instead she falls from the roof.
-Walter calmly goes back to his room and calls the police – he turns himself in for the crime of killing his wife, believing they will sentence him to death.
-However, he appears un-remorseful at his trial and, instead, he is given life imprisonment.
+He begins collecting insurance checks for his many accidents in a fraud scheme, but he quickly grows bored, so he tells his wife he will throw himself off the roof of his apartment building.
+In terror, she follows him to the roof and instead it is she who falls from the roof.
+Walter calmly returns to his room and calls the police –he turns himself in for the crime of killing his wife, believing they will sentence him to death.
+However, he appears un-remorseful at his trial and, instead, he is punished with life imprisonment.

-The prospect of spending an immortal life in prison is too much for Walter to take, so the devil appears and gives him a heart attack, killing Walter Bedeker in his cell (in reference to a particular ‘article’ in their agreement – the “escape clause.”)
+The prospect of spending an immortal life in prison is too much for Walter to take, so he exercises his “escape clause.”
+The devil then promptly appears and mercifully grants him a heart attack, killing Walter Bedeker alone in his cell.

-The theme of this episode explores the meaninglessness of life without death.
+The theme of this episode explores the meaninglessness of life without end.
 Walter’s life becomes monotonous absent the threat of pain and suffering.
-Ironically, at the outset Walter Bedeker desires to live solely in a sanitary room, secluded in his bed, safe from the dangers of the world, but when he becomes immortal he lives in an equally safe bubble despite being exposed to every danger known to man.
+Ironically, at the outset Walter Bedeker desires to live solely in a sanitary room, secluded in his bed, safe from all the dangers of the world, but when he becomes immortal, he begins living inside an equally safe bubble, shielded from any dangers or obstacles, despite being exposed to every single danger known to man.
+A certain degree of chaos and riskiness is essential to life itself, and Walter Bedeker tragically learned this rare insight all too late in life.

 The Twilight Zone Trivia:

-- There was a king of Gwynedd named Cadwaladr (also known as Cadwaladr ap Cadwallon) who lived in the 7th Century and had certain connections to dealing with the deal.
+- There was a Welsh king of Gwynedd named Cadwaladr (also known as Cadwaladr ap Cadwallon) who lived in the 7th Century and was rumored to have certain powers of dealing with the dead.

 - “Escape Clause” was one of the three episodes-in-production mentioned by Rod Serling in his 1959 promotional film pitching the series to potential sponsors, the others being “The Lonely” and “Mr. Denton On Doomsday” (referred to as “Death, Destry, and Mr. Dingle”).